 Sitting too much is harmful to your health.
-Sedentary lifestyle has been linked to obesity, heart disease and cancer.
+A sedentary lifestyle has been linked to obesity, heart disease and cancer.

-But standing too much isn’t necessarily healthful either.
+But standing too much isn’t necessarily healthy either.

-“The key is movement,” said Jon Marion, an occupational therapist.
-“Adjustable desks allow mostly sedentary employees to move, which is key to a healthy lifestyle.”
+“The key is moving around,” said Brenda Castellano, a physical therapist assistant with Marshfield Clinic.
+“Sit-stand desks allow employees to move, which is key to being healthy.”

 When to stand versus sit

 Castellano said not to let 30 minutes go by without some kind of movement.

-It can be as simple as 15-20 seconds of standing and stretching, or doing some shoulder blade pinches,” Marion said.
-“I encourage employees to drink water throughout the day so it forces them to walk to the bathroom every once in a while.”
+Something as simple as 15-20 seconds of standing and stretching, or doing some shoulder blade pinches can help,” Castellano said.
+“I actually tell employees to drink water throughout the day so they walk to the bathroom more often.”

 Make reminders or cues if you find yourself in one position over the other.

 - After lunch